-ASSOCIATE OF ARTS (AA)

-Degree: Associate of Arts Major: Associate of Arts
+Associate for Arts (AA) Degree: Associate for Arts Major: Associate for Arts

-The Associate of Arts (AA) college transfer degree program prepares students to transfer to a four-year college or university to earn a baccalaureate degree in such areas as education, English, pre-law, history, business administration, psychology, or social work.
+The Associate for Arts (AA) college transfer degree program prepares students to transfer to a four-year college or university to earn a baccalaureate degree in such areas as education, English, pre-law, history, business administration, psychology, or social work.
 With the help of an academic advisor, the student will plan a program of study to meet the requirements of the college to which the student wishes to transfer based on the program guidelines below.